dominikmayer/obsidian-note-id/README.md

 - This note serves as an entry point for the Productivity cluster, so it appears in the table of contents under `Productivity`.
 - Related notes can reference or extend it (e.g., id: 3.1a for a note on time blocking)

+### Searching for Notes

+You can search for notes with the command `Note ID: Search notes by title, title of contents title or ID`.
+Assign a [hotkey](https://help.obsidian.md/hotkeys) like Cmd/Ctrl-Shift-O to easily access it.

 ## Settings